NFTStackinfo/webly-landing/src/markdown/homepage-how-it-works/home-how-it-works.md

 title: home-how-it-works
 sectionHeading: HOW IT WORKS
 sectionText: Launch your NFT collection directly on your website.
-The entire setup process of our NFT collection generator won't take more than two minutes.
+The entire setup process of our NFT collection generator will take less than two minutes.
 list:
   - itemImage: /assets/connect-metamask.png
     itemTitle: CONNECT METAMASK